jjur/sleep_project/README.md

 [Spectral_analysis](Spectral analysis.ipynb) compares PSG's and NeuroOn's ability to use delta power to determine sleep stages.

 The analysis doesn't include research in NeuroOn's use of accelerometer, focusing on EEG stage detection only.
+Continuing in this direction (especially given additional signal gathered from the bicep) may grant additional insight into NeuroOn's functioning.

+## Notebook setup

+It is strongly advised to use `virtualenv` for freezing specific version of Python libraries.
+Please use `pip 8.12` .
+Instructions:

+ - Create `virtualenv` ([what is it?](http://docs.python-guide.org/en/latest/dev/virtualenvs/)) in core project folder and activate it.
+ - Run `pip install -r requirements.txt` to install all dependencies.
+It may be required to update your package installer with `pip install --upgrade pip`.
+ - Download [hdf files](https://alxd.org/data/neuroon-signals-hdf.7z) and unzip them to populate the `parsed_data` catalog.
+ - Download [raw signal files](https://alxd.org/data/neuroon-signals-raw.7z) and unzip them to populate the `neuroon_signals` catalog.
+ - Run `jupyter notebook` to start the notebook.

 ## All feedback welcome